Introduction to dash cams

 An inexpensive specialty video camera

 Sure, a lot of devices offer video capability these days, but the handiness and versatility of dash cams gives them big potential for fun.
 The key is to think of them as part of the arsenal.
 Whether you’re doing a creative project or just recording for posterity, the dash cam opens up possibilities you might not have considered before.
-You'll gain alternate, daring angles of events that used to be limited to capture on a camcorder or your phone’s camera.
-With dash cams running as little as $99, this is a gadget you can afford to throw into the fray.
+With dash cams running as little as $89, this is a gadget you can afford to throw into the fray.
 The only question now is: what will you do with yours?To learn more about dash-mounted cameras, contact us via phone, email, or chat.
 Our advisors can help you find the right dash cam for your needs.